clockwork-xyz/clockwork/programs/indexer/README.md

-# List Program
+# Indexer

-The **List Program** creates lists of Solana account addresses.
-Developers can use these lists to index account data relevant to their programs without relying on an off-chain indexing solution.
+The indexer program can be used to index Solana addresses into serial lists for fast and efficient off-chain lookups.

 ## Get Started